What Should I Bring To A Portrait Session?

 8. Lint Brush

-If you have a pet or if you can’t help yourself and have to pet every dog that comes within a 3-mile radius of you, then bring a lint brush to your portrait session.
+If you have a pet or can’t help yourself and have to pet every dog coming within a 3-mile radius of you, then bring a lint brush to your portrait session.
 Keep your clothes clean and clear of stray hairs, fuzzies from a chunky sweater, or random crumbs you may pick up from sitting in your car.

 9. Clothespins

 Clothespins are excellent for modifying clothing.
-Sometimes a pose is perfect, but a shirt or sweater needs to be tightened to show off how awesome you look.
-These are quick clips to pinch clothing and make sure the fit is flattering.
+Sometimes, a pose is perfect, but you have to tighten your shirt or sweater to show off how awesome you look.
+These are quick clips to pinch clothing and ensure the fit is flattering.

 10. Safety Pins